FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 Welcome to the documentation pages of the Clip Meet!

-You can find here detailed about the Clip Meet, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):
+You can find here detailed about Clip Meet, hereby mentioned as a module from a high-level vision to low-level implementation decisions, a Software Development Report organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](#Product-Vision)